Ilkeston’s water supply

 The locals spoke highly of the quality of the water from the Parish Pump and were annoyed when the Local Board decided to close it, mainly because rubbish was gathering at the mouth of the well.

 Fifty years after the birth of the Parish Pump — in July 1888 — the Town Council announced that Ilkeston would be graced with new iron water- fountains, at a cost of £11 15s each.
 One would be in White Lion Square and another at the bottom of Bath Street.
-After their erection there would be a better-quality fountain of better quality and style built in the Market Place.
+After their erection there would be another fountain of better quality and style built in the Market Place.

 On April 20th 1889 — the public fountain in Ilkeston Market Place was turned on by Alderman Francis Sudbury, chairman of the Health Committee of the Council.